 The difference between the cube and torus.
 The target mesh (Torus) is subtracted from the cubes mesh.

 A boolean modifier is a powerful tool in any blender user’s arsenal.
-With it, you can add, subtract and join anything with anything, where other Softwares would struggle conducting such operations the boolean operation does it with ease.
+With it, you can add, subtract and join anything with anything, where other Software would struggle conducting such operations the boolean operation does it with ease.
 I think the tricky part as a new user is understanding what selection does which task and what objects to select first.

 For more information see the section in the Blender Manual.